Digital Digging with Henk van Ess

 ∙ Paid

-The AI did the heavy lifting.
-This article will show you how.
-Court orders, wiretap transcripts, cell tower data, arrest warrants, bank statements, interrogation protocols, all mashed into one 170-megabyte PDF were magically exported to a timeline and an Excel-sheet.
+The file was a cocaine smuggling case.
+Court orders, wiretap transcripts, cell tower data, arrest warrants, bank statements, interrogation protocols—all mashed into one 170-megabyte PDF.

-I was teaching a course in Antwerp this week—"Researching with AI," one of forty bootcamps I'm running this year.
+I was teaching a course this week—"Researching with AI," one of forty bootcamps I'm running this year.
 Organizations are welcome to bring their own material—the cases they're stuck on, the documents they can't crack.
 The first hour is always about getting rid of ChatGPT.
 I call it the McDonald's of AI: fine when you want something warm and fast.
 But when you're doing precision work, you don't want a warm feeling.
 You want cold facts.
 Exit ChatGPT.

 He opened his laptop.
 The PDF was called something like “CaseFile_Snowfall_Complete.pdf”—I’m changing details for obvious reasons.